 - Format lists and tables properly

-See featured snippet guide.
+See the featured snippet guide for details.

 AI Overview